Skip to main content

 Lorenz Strange Attractor

-In this project I explore the Lorenz Strange Attractor in 3D using ThreeJS.
-The Lorenz Attractor is a dynamical system that exhibits chaotic behavior and is named after Edward Lorenz who discovered it in 1963 while studying weather patterns.
+In this project, I explore the Lorenz Strange Attractor in 3D using ThreeJS.
+The Lorenz Attractor is a dynamical system known for chaotic behavior, first discovered by Edward Lorenz in 1963 while studying weather patterns.

 Open demo